-Chestnut Mont Blanc is a traditional Italian dessert, particularly popular during the autumn.
-Made with chestnuts, powdered sugar, crumbled chocolate, rum, and unsweetened whipped cream, this dessert has a delicate and creamy taste.
-Its origin dates back to the medieval period when chestnuts were a common food in many Italian regions.
-Today, it is considered one of the most beloved desserts in Italy.
+The Chestnut Mont Blanc is a typical dessert of Italian tradition, particularly popular during autumn.
+Made with chestnuts, icing sugar, crumbled chocolate, rum and unsweetened whipped cream, this dessert has a delicate and creamy flavor.
+Its origins date back to the medieval period when chestnuts were a common food in many Italian regions.
+Today it is considered one of the most beloved desserts in Italy.

 Pass them through a food mill

-Melt the chocolate in a bain-marie, let it cool, and mix it with the chestnuts, rum, and sugar.
-Blend and pass the mixture through a sieve on the serving plate to form a mound of small vermicelli
+Melt the chocolate in a bain-marie, let it cool and combine it with the chestnuts, the rum and the sugar.
+Mix, then pass the mixture through a sieve onto the serving plate to form a small mound of fine vermicelli

-Cover with cream and refrigerate for at least 1 hour
+Cover with the whipped cream and refrigerate for at least 1 hour

 Mixer